Wilson's theorem

 exactly when n is a prime number.
 In other words, any integer n > 1 is a prime number if, and only if, (n − 1)! + 1 is divisible by n.

 History

 The theorem was first stated by Ibn al-Haytham c.
 1000 AD.
 Edward Waring announced the theorem in 1770 without proving it, crediting his student John Wilson for the discovery.
 Lagrange gave the first proof in 1771.
 There is evidence that Leibniz was also aware of the result a century earlier, but never published it.

 Example

 For each of the values of n from 2 to 30, the following table shows the number (n − 1)! and the remainder when (n − 1)! is divided by n.
 (In the notation of modular arithmetic, the remainder when m is divided by n is written m mod n.)
+As expected, $(n-1)!\ \equiv n-1\bmod\ n$ when n is prime.

 The background color is blue for prime values of n, gold for composite values.